MitchellAcoustics/J2401_JASA_SSID-Single-Index/index.typ

         email: [j.kang\@ucl.ac.uk],
         orcid: "" ),
         ),
         abstract: [The soundscape approach provides a basis for considering the holistic perception of sound environments, in context.
 While steady advancements have been made in methods for assessment and analysis, a gap exists for comparing soundscapes and quantifying improvements in the multi-dimensional perception of a soundscape.
 To this end, there is a need for the creation of single value indices to compare soundscape quality which incorporate context, aural diversity, and specific design goals for a given application.
-Just as a variety of decibel-based indices have been developed for various purposes \(e.g.~LAeq, LCeq, L90, Lden, etc.), the soundscape approach requires the ability to create novel indices for different uses, but which share a common language and understanding.
-We therefore propose a unified framework for creating both bespoke and stan dardised single index measures of soundscape perception based on the soundscape circumplex model, allowing for new metrics to be defined in the future.
+Just as a variety of decibel-based indices have been developed for various purposes \(e.g.~$L_(A e q)$, $L_(C e q)$, $L_90$, $L d e n$, etc.), the soundscape approach requires the ability to create novel indices for different uses, but which share a common language and understanding.
+We therefore propose a unified framework for creating both bespoke and standardised single index measures of soundscape perception based on the soundscape circumplex model, allowing for new metrics to be defined in the future.
 The implementation of this framework is demonstrated through the creation of a public spaced typology-based index using data collected under the SSID Protocol, which was designed specifically for the purpose of defining soundscape indices.
 Indices developed under this framework can enable a broader and more efficient application of the soundscape approach.

 ],
-        date: "2024-04-26",
+        date: "2024-04-29",
         keywords: ("keyword1", "keyword2"),
         bib: "FellowshipRefs-biblatex.bib",